bengl/copher/README.md

 Images, sound and text files will open as a new page in copher.
 All other file types are downloaded to disk using Chrome's downloader.

-By default, connections will time out after 5 seconds.
+By default, connections will time out after 1 second.
 You can configure the timeout, in milliseconds, by setting the `--timeout` option.

 ## Gopher Protocol Support